clarajeon126/merakiold/README.md

-a professional social media app for women in STEM. a place where women can connect, find, and expand STEM. a app that innovates the world of STEM to the next level.
+a professional social media app for women in STEM. a place where women can connect, find, and expand STEM. an app that innovates the world of STEM to the next level.

 meet...